MewsSystems/gitbook-connector-api/use-cases/accounting.md

 ### Get and query rebated items

 You can use the API to find out if an accounting item is rebated.
-First use [Get all bills](../operations/finance.md#get-all-bills) to get a list of the order items on the bill.
-For each [order item](../operations/finance.md#order-item), examine the order item data to identify those items which are Rebates and if so, what is the [Rebated item ID](../operations/finance.md#rebate-order-item-data).
-You can then call [Get all accounting items](../operations/finance.md#get-all-accounting-items) with the Rebated item ID to return the details of the accounting item with that ID.
-This will give you more info on the original item that was rebated.

-Notes:
-1. You cannot use these operations to find out if an entire Bill has been rebated, only individual items on the Bill; all rebates are on the basis of individual items.
-2. You can find out what items have been rebated on a Bill by taking the item IDs from [Get all bills](../operations/finance.md#get-all-bills) and using them as `RebatedItemIds` filter when calling [Get all accounting items](../operations/finance.md#get-all-accounting-items).
-If there is an item with `RebatedItemId` matching an `ID` of the original item, then that given original item has been rebated.
+First, get some [order items](../operations/finance.md#order-item) for example via [Get all bills](../operations/finance.md#get-all-bills).
+You can then call [Get all accounting items](../operations/finance.md#get-all-accounting-items) and put the order item IDs into the `RebatedItemIds` filter to find any rebates.
+If you get an empty collection, these items have not been rebated.
+If there is an item with `RebatedItemId` matching an `ID` of the original item, then that original item has been rebated and this item is the rebate item for it.

-3. If [Get all accounting items](../operations/finance.md#get-all-accounting-items) returns an empty collection, this means there are no Rebated items corresponding to the given items.
+When you only have a rebate item and you want to get more information about it, you can use the link from the other side.
+Provide the `RebatedItemId` into the `ItemIds` filter in [Get all accounting items](../operations/finance.md#get-all-accounting-items) endpoint to get the original item.
+Rebates can rebate another rebate, so this may be a chain.
+In that case, you can just recursively call [Get all accounting items](../operations/finance.md#get-all-accounting-items) until you get to the original item giving you the information of what were the rebates for.

 ### Additional Help for working with the demo environment